The current 2024 presidential election odds make Donald Trump the clear favorite to return to the Oval Office.

 Who are the Top 3 Candidates for the Democrat Party?

-With that in mind, these are the top 3 candidates for the Democrat Party:
+Given Biden’s age, there are some concerns about his health.
+With that in mind, these are the top 3 candidates for the Democrat Party, besides the incumbent President:

 What are the Key Swing States for the 2024 Presidential Election?

 Some states always vote Democrat, while others are Republican strongholds.
-Yet there are certain states that sit somewhere in the middle, and they could swing either way.
+Yet certain states sit somewhere in the middle, and they could swing either way.

 These swing states are key battlegrounds for presidential candidates, so they spend a large chunk of their time campaigning in those areas.